blackwer/env-module.el/README.md

 To use, add the path to `env-module.el` to your load path and `(require 'env-module)` in your `init.el` file.

-There are two modes of use.
-When using `eshell`, just use the `module` command directly as you would in a normal shell (with unfortunately no completion).
-You can also call `env-module` directly in lispy form, either via string or a list of arguments: `(env-module 'load 'gcc)` or `(env-module "load gcc")` should both produce the same result.
+There are three modes of use.

+1. When using `eshell`, just use the `module` command directly as you would in a normal shell (with unfortunately no completion).
+2. `M-x env-module` to interactive call module with subcommands.
+3. You can also call `env-module` directly in lispy form, either via string or a list of
+   arguments: `(env-module 'load 'gcc)` or `(env-module "load gcc")` should both produce the same result.